 Antibodies are proteins created by certain cells in your immune system to recognize and destroy harmful microorganisms, such as bacteria or viruses.
 After fighting off the infection, the cells are able to remember the invaders, quickly recognize them and produce protective antibodies again.
-The FDA authorized emergency use of monoclonal antibodies to treat eligible COVID-19 patients.
-The treatment is given as an infusion and is available at some Froedtert & the Medical College of Wisconsin locations.
+In November 2020, the FDA authorized emergency use of monoclonal antibodies to treat eligible COVID-19 patients.
+The treatment is an infusion and is available at some Froedtert & the Medical College of Wisconsin locations.

 What Are Monoclonal Antibodies?

 Monoclonal antibodies are man-made versions of the antibody proteins made by the human body.
 Throughout the COVID-19 pandemic, clinicians and researchers have been working on a coronavirus cure.
 One effort has been to determine which antibodies can fight the COVID-19 virus, isolate them, replicate them in a lab setting and then mass produce them to use as treatment.

 In 2020, clinical trials with early variants of COVID-19 showed that some monoclonal antibody cocktails, such as bamlanivimab, with etesevimab, casirivimab and imdemivab, or sotrivimab used alone, prevented hospitalizations and emergency room visits in people with mild to moderate symptoms of COVID-19.
 The monoclonal antibodies stopped the disease from progressing by quickly reducing the quantity of virus in the infected person’s blood.
 The existing data prompted the FDA to issue emergency use authorizations to drug makers Eli Lilly and Company, Regeneron Pharmaceuticals and GlaxoSmithKline, respectively.